 What Prevents us from Passing Progressive Policy?

 The Massachusetts State House has the worst concentration of power of any state house in the country.
 A combination of rules, laws, financial incentives, and culture lead to a small number of people in backroom deals deciding which legislation is allowed to pass.
-The progressive community has honed in on transparency as the most important first to change — on most bills there is no way for us to know how any of our state reps are voting.
+The progressive community has honed in on transparency as the most important first thing to change — on most bills there is no way for us to know how any of our state reps are voting.

 Paid for by the Committee To Elect Anna Callahan.